Whose baseline compiler is it anyway?: Single-pass Compilation of Wasm

-From our study of baseline Wasm compilers, code generation for each individual instruction (in Wasm today there are over 440, including SIMD) is tedious and time-consuming but not intrinsically difficult.
-Instead, the crux of good single-pass compilation is two subtle things that require careful data structure design.
+From our study of baseline Wasm compilers, code generation for most opcodes (over 440 in Wasm today) is tedious and formulaic but not intrinsically difficult.
+The crux of good single-pass compilation is two subtle things that require careful data structure design.
 First, \B{managing the abstract state}, whose size is proportional to the locals and operand stack, must be done carefully and efficiently at all control flow points (branches, loops, and merges) to avoid (or at least mitigate) quadratic compilation time.
 And second, abstract values should model constants \emph{and} registers, allowing \B{efficient forward-pass register allocation} so that most Wasm instructions use machine registers and avoid spills.
-The two are intertwined; the abstract state of all compilers contains register assignments, and must be checkpointed at control flow split points and merged at control-flow join points.
+The two are intertwined; the abstract state of all compilers contains register assignments and must be checkpointed at control flow split points and merged at control-flow join points.